Ze7111/Minimal-Clock/README.md

 ![image](images/image3.png)

 ## How Run the program on Windows
+### NOTE: YOU HAVE TO KEEP THE MAIN FOLDERS NAME AS "Minimal-Clock" OR THE PROGRAM WILL NOT RUN
 Simply run the run-py.bat or run-py3.bat file, all the dependencies will be installed automatically.

 ## How to run on linux and mac